MarcoArmstrong/momentum-lmu/TELEMETRY_SETUP.md

 - If "Disconnected" is shown, make sure Le Mans Ultimate is running
 - Ensure the rF2SharedMemoryMapPlugin is properly installed and enabled
 - Check that the shared memory name matches: `Local\rFactor2SMMPData`
+- **Important**: The game must be in `Borderless` or `Windowed` mode. `Fullscreen` mode is not supported
+- Check the console output for detailed connection attempts and error messages
+- Verify the plugin is enabled in `CustomPluginVariables.JSON` and restart the game

 ## Notes